Crossing Florida's Okeechobee Waterway

 St Lucie Port, Mayaca, Moore Haven, Ortona and W.P.
 Franklin Locks.

-The bridge clearances along the Okeechobee Waterway: Fixed bridges offer vertical clearances of 54' or greater.
-Operating bridges have closed vertical clearances of between 5' and 27' many are normally open.
+bridge.png The bridge clearances along the Okeechobee Waterway: Fixed bridges offer vertical clearances of 54' or greater.
+Operating bridges have closed vertical clearances of between 5' and 27' some are normally open others open on request.

 If your vessel has a mast height greater than 48 feet, Captain James Lowe is also familiar with the southern route between the Florida Everglades and the Florida Keys (simply beautiful) or on the outside through the Florida Straights.